gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 * Before we run the app, our static files need to be copied to target dir as well, it can be done with scripts in "/package.json" :
 {% highlight json %}
 "scripts": {
-  "copy": "mkdir -p target/static & cp -R src/static/* target/static & cp -R src/main/webapp/css target/static"
+  "copy": "cp -R src/static/* target/static & cp -R src/main/webapp/css target/static"
 }
 {% endhighlight %}
 Note : in a real project, you should consider a library like gulp to externalize complex build tasks and be OS independant!